What are MAOIs?

 Other foods that contain high levels of tyramine are:

-    - aged cheeses: bleu, Brie, cheddar, Gouda, Parmesan, and Swiss
+- aged cheeses, such as Brie, cheddar, Gouda, Parmesan, Swiss, and blue cheese

 - alcohol, especially chianti, vermouth, and beers

 Besides blood pressure problems, people taking MAOIs should also beware of a condition called serotonin syndrome.
 Symptoms can include: